Becoming a Therapist: Educational Pathways by Country

 Purpose of This Guide

-Important Note: This guide focuses on academic credentials only, the degrees and training programs you must complete.
-For information on licensure, registration, and scope of practice regulations, please see the corresponding regulatory guides for each country.
+It also covers what is involved in training in one country and practising in another.
+The scope is academic credentials only, meaning the degrees and training programs you must complete; for licensure, registration, and scope of practice regulations, see the corresponding regulatory guide for each country.

 Understanding Your Profession Options